hkcountryman/latex_to_png/README.md

 ```
 sudo ./setup.sh
 ```
-This installs dependencies via apt, creates a symbolic link to the executable in /usr/local/bin, and copies the child latex_to_png directory, which contains the related modules, into /usr/local.
+This installs dependencies via apt, creates a python module containing a directory location of your choice in which to save all created files, creates a symbolic link to the executable in /usr/local/bin, and copies the child latex_to_png directory, which contains the related modules, into /usr/local.
 Afterwards, it is safe to delete the entire cloned directory if desired.
 You will now be able to call the program from anywhere.
 A good place to start would be the help message:
 ```
 ltxpng -h
 ```